expobrain/expobrain-blog/_posts/2016-09-18-Create a Python module in Rust.md

 The code examples in this post uses Python 2.7 or 3.x indifferently and Rust 1.11+.

-If you need to compile this code for Python 2.7 a small change must be made in the `Cargo.toml` file, it will be exmplained further down in the post.
+If you need to compile this code for Python 2.7 a small change must be made in the `Cargo.toml` file, it will be explained further down in the post.

 I'll assume that you already have a shallow knowledge about Rust and its [pattern matching](https://doc.rust-lang.org/book/patterns.html), if not don't be scared and have a look at the official [documentation](https://doc.rust-lang.org/book/).